roco44/BobsPianoSheetMusic/README.md

 "Add tables Composer Genre Priority Title and values - Yeah!"
-"Final table Proficiency still to add, others working ok" "All tables added and working, Add table value descriopions to index need tidyng with CSS"
+"Final table Proficiency still to add, others working ok" "All tables added and working, Add table value descriopions to index need tidyng with CSS" "Added insert values info to index page but no nes CSS yet"